Key takeaways

 Bottom line

 The cost of online and in-person therapy can be very similar.
-In some cases, online therapy can be more affordable, but it’s not right for everyone.
+Sometimes, online therapy can be more affordable, but it’s not right for everyone.
 The average cost of a single therapy session can range from $65-$250 or more.

 Before working with a therapist, contact your health insurance company to learn about coverage.
 They may be able to point you to in-network therapists.
 You can also use the resources mentioned above to find affordable mental health professionals in your area or online.